GCSE Economics Market Failure Revision Notes

 6 marksView mark scheme hint▾

-Define market failure, give examples of types, and explain consequences.
+Define market failure, explain types, and provide examples.

-Explain how negative externalities can lead to market failure.
+Explain how government intervention can correct market failure.
 [4 marks]

 4 marksView mark scheme hint▾